St. Jude Family of Websites

 Dissecting the role of proteostasis and muscle-to-brain signaling in aging and age-related diseases

 Aging is the major risk factor for many human diseases.
-A better understanding of the cellular and molecular mechanisms of aging may provide a means for interventions that cure or prevent age-related diseases.
-Our laboratory’s work focuses on the role of protein quality control (proteostasis) and how aging deranges this process in skeletal muscle and the central nervous system.
-In addition to cell-autonomous mechanisms of proteostasis, we work to understand how communication between skeletal muscle and the brain influences proteostasis as we age.
+The goal of our research is to study fundamental cellular and molecular mechanisms of aging to promote healthspan and combat age-related diseases.
+Our lab focuses on the role of protein quality control (proteostasis) and how aging deranges this process in skeletal muscle and the central nervous system.
+In addition to cell-autonomous mechanisms of proteostasis, we work to understand how inter-organ communication between the skeletal muscle and the central nervous sytem (brain and retina) influences proteostasis and cognitive function as we age.

 Aging is the major risk factor for many diseases, but the underlying mechanisms are not completely understood.
-As we age, our bodies experience degenerative changes that impact organ and cellular functions.
-These degenerative changes include the loss of protein quality control (proteostasis), which reduces the capacity of the cell to breakdown and remove faulty proteins and ensure the normal turnover of proteins.
-This loss of protein quality control causes many age-related diseases, such as neurodegeneration and decline in skeletal muscle function.
+As we age, our bodies undergo adaptive and maladaptive (degenerative) changes that impact organ and cellular functions.
+A key reason for the age-associated decline in organ and tissue function is the loss of protein quality control (proteostasis), which reduces the capacity of the cell to remove faulty proteins and organelles and ensure their normal turnover.
+This loss of protein quality control is a drivery of normal tissue and organ aging but also a cause of many age-related diseases, such as neurodegeneration.

-To broaden our understanding of this degenerative change, our laboratory examines the role of protein quality control in aging and age-related diseases in skeletal muscle and the central nervous system.
-We further examine signaling factors produced by skeletal muscle to discover how healthy muscles can help preserve brain function and proteostasis during aging.
-Our goal is to dissect fundamental mechanisms of proteostasis and muscle-to-brain signaling so we can understand how to preserve and extend a healthy lifespan in humans.
+Our laboratory explores novel areas of protein quality control and how they impact skeletal muscles and the central nervous system (CNS) during aging and disease.
+We also examine muscle-to-brain signaling to discover how healthy muscles can help preserve brain function and proteostasis during aging and, conversely, how deleterious signals released by unhealthy muscles can accelerate brain aging.
+Our goal is to dissect the fundamental mechanisms of proteostasis and muscle-to-brain signaling so we can understand how to preserve and extend a healthy lifespan in humans.

-The progressive decline in skeletal muscle mass and function that occurs with aging (sarcopenia) and disease is a deleterious condition that reduces survival and increases the risk of age-related disease development in non-muscle tissues.
-Our work determined the decline in proteostasis is a cause of age-related skeletal muscle dysfunction and preservation of protein quality control impedes sarcopenia.
+The progressive decline in skeletal muscle mass and function that occurs with aging (sarcopenia) is a deleterious condition that reduces survival and increases the risk of age-related disease in non-muscle tissues.
+Our work determined that the decline in proteostasis is a cause of age-related skeletal muscle dysfunction and that sarcopenia can be impeded by preserving protein quality control via proteases and the ubiquitin/proteasome and authophagy/lysosome systems.

-Other areas of aging and muscle biology, as they intersect with human disease, are of great interest to our laboratory.
-We work to understand the mechanisms of cancer-induced muscle wasting (cachexia) and how aging influences these mechanisms.
-Research in this area may highlight vulnerabilities of pediatric versus adult cancers and provide interventions to preserve skeletal muscle mass and function as well as extend survival of cancer patients and cancer survivors.
+We are broadly interested in aging and age-related processes and their impact on human disease.
+As an example, we work to identify interventions to boost muscle regeneration and understand how cancer-induced muscle and systemic wasting (cachexia) is influenes by aging.
+Research in this area may highlight vulnerabilities of pediatric versus adult cancers and provide interventions to preserve skeletal muscle mass and function in cancer patients and cancer survivors.

 All areas of our work benefit from our employment of varying experimental models and the collaboration with other labs working on related topics, as we seek insights into the complex regulation of proteostasis and inter-tissue signaling during aging.